They’re definitely one of the most popular small breeds, but are chihuahuas hypoallergenic dogs?

 Since people discovered it in the Mexican state of Chihuahua, they called it Chihuahua.

-That’s why it’s not surprising that long-haired Chihuahuas resemble Pomeranians with their plumed tail and feathering on the neck and legs.
+That’s why it’s not surprising that long-haired Chihuahuas resemble Pomeranians with their plumed tail and feathering on their neck and legs.

 Chihuahua Temperament and Health